ozoranagasaki888-lgtm/OzoraNagasaki.github.io/README.md

 # OzoraNagasaki.github.io
 My GitHub page
-# 👋 Hi, I'm Ozora Nagasaki
+# Hey there, I'm Ozora Nagasaki
-**CIT / Cybersecurity Student | Northern Kentucky University**
+**CIT/System Administration Student | Northern Kentucky University**
-**Aspiring Security Analyst & Network Professional**

 Welcome to my portfolio!
-This page highlights my academic projects, technical skills, and hands-on work from my classes, labs, and internship experience.
-I created this portfolio to showcase what I’ve built, what I’m learning, and the kind of work I want to continue doing in the IT and cybersecurity field.
+This page shows my experience and what I am capable of.
+I created this portfolio to showcase what I have done and well, its for an assignment.

----

-## 📌 About Me
+ About Me
 I'm a student at **Northern Kentucky University (NKU)** studying computing and cybersecurity.
 My interests include: